mat-docs/mtap-docs/AAS/README.md

 #### ParameterGroup

 Node in a tree of parameters.
 Contains both child groups and child parameters (leaf nodes).
-ATLAS actually bodges together group identifiers by concatenating group names together with underscore prefixes.
+ATLAS actually binds together group identifiers by concatenating group names together with underscore prefixes.
 We interpret that as meaning there isn't really a Description attribute as such - it's all just names.
 Needless to say the parameters are bound to the groups by the concatenated identifier

 #### Parameter